 A new five-year research collaboration between ETH Zurich and three Singapore universities will see scientists from both countries come together to develop solutions to help cities and their surrounding regions achieve sustainable growth.
-The collaborative venture launched on 1 December 2020.
+Launched on 1 Dec 2020, the collaborative venture will bring together 120 engineers, architects, environmental scientists, economists and social scientists.

 According to a United Nations report, two-thirds of the world's population will be living in cities by 2050.
 This rapid growth poses challenges for the regions surrounding cities, such as urban sprawl, pollution and the exploitation of resources, which in turn, threatens the survival of the cities themselves.

 In response, ETH Zurich and the Singapore universities - National University of Singapore (NUS), Nanyang Technological University, Singapore (NTU Singapore) and the Singapore University of Technology and Design (SUTD) - have embarked on an international, interdisciplinary research collaboration called Future Cities Lab Global (FCL Global).

-Supported by Singapore's National Research Foundation (NRF), the collaboration will be co-hosted in two research labs - one in the Singapore-ETH Centre (SEC), a partnership established in 2010 between ETH and NRF at the Campus for Research Excellence and Technological Enterprise (CRE-ATE), and the other at the Hönggerberg Campus of ETH Zurich.
+Supported by Singapore's National Research Foundation (NRF), the collaboration will be co-hosted in two research labs - one in the Singapore-ETH Centre (SEC), a partnership established in 2010 between ETH and NRF at the Campus for Research Excellence and Technological Enterprise (CREATE), and the other in ETH Zurich.